 I am a registered member of the British Association for Counselling & Psychotherapy (BACP).
 I undertake on-going professional development, work within the BACP code of ethics and hold comprehensive civil liability insurance.
 I also hold an enhanced DBS check to work with vulnerable adults and children.

-My counselling and psychotherapy experience
+About Juline: my counselling and psychotherapy experience

 I am a fully qualified and work mostly with adults.
 This follows 30 years’ experience working in counselling, mentoring and providing individual support in various roles.
 As a result, I work with most issues, but have a special interest in working with adults who suffered, trauma, abuse or neglect in childhood.
 Please see the Questions page for more information on this.